 As sustainable investing becomes increasingly mainstream, there are more and more opportunities for investors to choose solutions that align with both their financial goals and their sustainability preferences – whether they want to factor in environmental, social and governance (ESG) risks, capture opportunities or help finance the transition to a more sustainable and inclusive economy.
 Below, we look at some of the most common approaches.

-ESG integration is not a sustainable investment approach in itself, but instead is a component of many traditional investment strategies today.
+ESG integration is not a sustainable investment approach in itself, but instead a component of many traditional investment strategies.
 The term refers to the systematic assessment of financially material ESG factors that can affect a company’s bottom line in the investment analysis and decision-making process.
 ESG integration, however, does not change a strategy’s investment objective, exclude specific types of companies or constrain a strategy’s investable universe.

 The growing use of ESG integration reflects the increasingly widespread understanding that ESG factors, such as climate risk, natural resources use, human capital management and business conduct, can have significant implications for a company’s long-term financial health, alongside more traditional factors, such as product demand.
 Investors who do not want to invest in sustainable strategies but do want managers to have a process that enables them to assess ESG risks in their investment processes, with the goals of managing risk and improving long-term returns, may wish to choose an ESG integrated approach.